22-10-2025

 - Paint industry: many manufacturers offer NCS formulations alongside RAL ones.

-The main advantage of NCS is its independence from specific technologies and its adherence to the way humans perceive and communicate color.
+The main advantage of NCS is its independence from specific technologies and its adherence to the way humans perceive and communicate colour.
 However, like Pantone and RAL, it requires the purchase of physical reference swatch books.

-Color Wheel 0° 360°
+Colour Wheel 0° 360°

-CIE Lab*: the universal language of colorimetry
+CIE Lab*: the universal language of colourimetry

 The model uses three coordinates: L* represents lightness (from 0 for black to 100 for white), a* describes the position between green (negative values) and red (positive values), while b* indicates the position between blue (negative values) and yellow (positive values).
-The Euclidean distance between two points in Lab space, called ΔE (Delta E), objectively quantifies the perceptual difference between two colors.
+The Euclidean distance between two points in Lab space, called ΔE (Delta E), objectively quantifies the perceptual difference between two colours.

 CIE Lab is fundamental in numerous industrial contexts*: